• Menu

 Photojournalist: David Bulit

-Located on the shores of the Atlantic in Ormond Beach, this four-bedroom and four-bathroom mansion has been owned by a wealthy physician in New York who purchased the property a few years ago for $2.6 million.
-According to a historic properties survey conducted in the 1980s, the Mediterranean Revival-style mansion was built sometime around 1928, after the Florida Real Estate Boom collapsed and at the onset of the Great Depression.
+Located on the shores of the Atlantic Ocean in Ormond Beach, Florida, this Mediterranean-style, four-bedroom and four-bathroom mansion was built in 1928 and was the winter home of Richard Arbuthnot Jackson.
 The Mediterranean Revival and Spanish Revival styles became extremely popular throughout Florida during the land boom of the 1920s.
 Other such examples include the Dania Beach Hotel and Harder Hall.

-The mansion sat deteriorating for years, worsened by the lack of maintenance coupled with the salt air and vandalism.
-As of late, renovations have begun on the home with the removal of the overgrowth surrounding the property and restoration of the doors and windows.
+The mansion has been deteriorating for years, worsened by the lack of maintenance, the salt air, and vandalism.
+Renovations had been thought to begin on the home at some point with the removal of the overgrowth surrounding the property and the removal of doors and windows, but there it remains rotting away.

 Bullet